aws/eks-anywhere/CONTRIBUTING.md

 Make sure to keep Pull Requests small and functional to make them easier to review, understand, and look up in commit history.
 This repository uses "Squash and Commit" to keep our history clean and make it easier to revert changes based on PR.

-Adding the appropriate documentation,unit tests and e2e tests as part of a feature is the responsibility of the feature owner, whether it is done in the same Pull Request or not.
+Adding the appropriate documentation, unit tests, and e2e tests as part of a feature is the responsibility of the feature owner, whether it is done in the same Pull Request or not.

 Pull Requests should follow the "subject: message" format, where the subject describes what part of the code is being